leonardoalt/zokrates_nova/README.md

 - [ZoKrates](zokrates.github.io/) is a toolbox for zkSNARKs on Ethereum.
 - [Nova](https://github.com/microsoft/Nova) is a high-speed recursive SNARK.
-- ZoKrates is [adding support](https://github.com/Zokrates/ZoKrates/pull/1235) to Nova.
+- ZoKrates is [adding support](https://github.com/Zokrates/ZoKrates/pull/1235) for Nova.

 This repository contains examples of how to use ZoKrates to generate recursive SNARKs with Nova via the CLI and Rust.
 We also perform comparisons with other